Woof. Meow. Boo.

 So if you're worried about that conflagration, just rip the cape right off!
 Or, you know, gently separate the velcro fastener.
 You do you.

 Of course, if you’re super committed to preserving the “caped” part of caped crusader, there’s one other workable solution: Just be really, really careful.
-Make sure there are no candles or jack-o’lanterns around, and always keep a close eye on your pet.
+Make sure there are no candles or jack-o’lanterns around, and always watch your pet closely.

 2. The extra-comfy identity crisis